Bryce Canyon – A Utah Treasure

 For our morning hike on Day 2, we hiked the Rim Trail along the Amphitheater between Inspiration Point and Bryce Point.
 There are 4 named viewpoints along the Amphitheater Rim – Sunrise, Sunset, Inspiration, and Bryce.
 Each has a parking lot, and a fenced platform for your viewing pleasure.
 The Rim Trail extends along the length of the Amphitheater Rim and connects these viewpoints.

-We arrived at the Inspiration Point parking lot around 8:30 am.
-There were only a handful of cars.
-Personally, I found that Inspiration Point offered my favorite overall Amphitheater views.
+For me personally, the view of Bryce Canyon from Inspiration Point offered is favorite overall Amphitheater view.
 Since it’s located in the midpoint of the Amphitheater, you really can take in the whole spectacle.

 The trail between Inspiration Point and Bryce Point is 1.5 miles long (3 miles round trip), and offers ever-changing views of the majesty below.
 You are literally walking along the edge of the Amphitheater.
 Bryce Point sits at a higher elevation than Inspiration Point, and so there are inclines throughout, though none are difficult.
 We encountered very few hikers.
 It was a peaceful Sunday morning hike with spectacular views.
 Here are pictures from the hike: